Prompt Manager for Translators Browser Extension

 Whether you’re rephrasing, checking grammar, or fine-tuning a translation, repeating the same AI prompts can slow you down.
-Is there a browser extension that enhances translation prompt management for AI assistants? you might ask.
+A dedicated prompt manager would cut out the repetition.

-Prompt Manager for Translators is a lightweight browser extension that allows you to easily save, manage, and insert up to 10 custom prompts into AI input fields using keyboard shortcuts.
+Prompt Manager for Translators is a lightweight browser extension that allows you to easily save, manage, and insert up to 9 custom prompts into the input fields of your web-based AI using keyboard shortcuts.
 Perfect for translators and text editors who frequently interact with AI chatbots and want to increase their productivity.

 Key Features Prompt Manager for Translators